 Our film festival accepts feature length films up to 110 minutes in length and short films (up to 40 minutes in length) in several categories.
 It is a celebration of filmmaking that allows artists and industry professionals at all levels to come, network, and showcase their work.
 For many filmmakers it will be the first time anyone has seen their work on the silver screen.

 Faith in Film is a Cinema Public House production.
-We are a US based independent festival company that produces festivals all over the world.
+We are a US based independent festival company that produces both live festivals and online festivals all over the world.

 The Faith in Film Screenwriting Competition rewards winning screenwriters with various prizes, including consultation packages provided by Roadmap Writers.
-Our grand prize winner receives sessions with at least three top talent managers and or development executives.
-Our grand prize winner also receives a one hour consultation with script notes with a top talent manager or production executive in New York or Los Angeles.
-Our top two finalists will also receive at least one consultation as well.
+Our grand prize winner receives a one hour consultation with script notes with a top talent manager or production executive in New York or Los Angeles.
+They also receive 1.5 pages of script notes from our final round judge.
+This in addition to respect and recognition.
+Our top two finalists will also receive one consultation each as well.
 These introductions can be invaluable to writers.

 Please note that we do not advertise who we will be introducing our screenwriting grand prize winner to as we prefer to tailor the introduction to the individual writer's style so as to get them the most benefit.
 For example, if our winner wrote a drama, we wouldn't be connecting them with people who specialize in comedy.